What Is the Hardest Language to Learn?

 What Are the 10 Hardest Languages in the World?

 Ranking one of the world’s languages as the most difficult is a tricky undertaking.
-The difficulty of learning a language depends on a learner’s native tongue and any second languages they have already learned.
+The difficulty of learning a language depends on a learner’s native tongue and any second language they have already learned.

 What Makes a Language Hard to Learn?